mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ## Solving the power problem

-In my tests, a PC's USB port output enough electricity to power the Pi, but the system log included under-voltage warnings:
+In my tests, USB ports from computers produced enough electricity to power the Pi, but under-voltage warnings appeared frequently in the system log:

 ```bash
  $ sudo journalctl -xe | grep "Under-voltage"